dragonflydb/dragonfly/README.md

 Also, I would omit keyspace notifications.
 For that I would like to deep dive and learn exact use-cases for this API.

-### Random commands we implemented along the way
+### Random commands we implemented as decorators along the way

  - [X] ROLE (2.8) decorator for for master withour replicas
  - [X] UNLINK (4.0) decorator for DEL command
  - [X] BGSAVE
  - [X] FUNCTION FLUSH

-## Milestone Nymph
+## Milestone Stability
-API 2,3,4 without cluster support, without modules, without memory inspection commands.
+APIs 3,4,5 without cluster support, without modules, without memory introspection commands.
-Without support for keyspace notifications.
+Without geo commands and without support for keyspace notifications, without streams.

-Design config support. ~140 commands overall...
+Design config support. ~10-20 commands overall...
-## Milestone Molt
-API 5,6 - without cluster and modules.
-Streams support. ~80 commands overall.
-## Milestone Adult
-TBD.
+Probably implement cluster-API decorators to allow cluster-configured clients to connect to a single instance.

 ## Design decisions along the way
 ### Expiration deadlines with relative accuracy